 Create a Content Plan

-Before you decide who will be writing the blog posts for your business, you need to develop a content plan.
+Before you hire a content creator for your business, you need to develop a content plan.
 This can be simple or detailed, depending on your expectations and management style.

 Ideally, every content plan will include the following items: